gullevek/reverse_geolocate/README.md

 The script will created a backup of the current sidecar file named <original name>.BK.xmp in the same location as the original file.

-The Lightroom lookup currently only uses the file name.
-Not that this can and will fail if there are more than one file with the same name in the database.
-It is planned to use the base path as additional search key.
-If more than one is found, no Lightroom data is used.
+If the Lightroom lookup is used without the --strict argument and several files with the same name are found, they will be skipped for usage.

 #### Example